carolinevarner/FlowCounts/README.md

 3. Access the application at `http://localhost:5173`

-**That's it!** The frontend automatically proxies API requests to the backend.
-Works on any computer without configuration.
+The frontend automatically proxies API and media requests to the backend.
+Works on any computer without configuration

 ## Troubleshooting